Wagner-Peyser Grant Sponsored Training

 Lubbock, TX 79416

-Texas Workforce Commission's Wagner-Peyser Grant sponsored training in the South Plains region for currently employed and unemployed workers interested in the electric and water industry who possess the education and experience required.
+Texas Workforce Commission's Wagner-Peyser Grant sponsored training in the South Plains region for currently employed and unemployed workers interested in the electric utility and energy industries who possess the education and experience required.
 Different programs offered based on participant qualifications at no cost.
 Only participants that commit to completing the course will be accepted.

 Programs Teaming Partnership